ASTD Webcast On New Mobile Learning Research (Watch Recording)

 of learning & communication on mobile using their own HTML portal (created using jQuery mobile) which helps launch other external portals/apps namely Lynda.com, Harward Manage Mentor, Word Press, Vuforia and others.
 Interestingly John mentions that a lot of these programs are NOT integrated with any LMS.
 They simply track usage like you would do for a website, which we believe is the best way to go about implementing mobile learning and not getting stuck on SCORM or any other integration.
 Looking at the screenshots of Qualcomm implementations will give a good idea of what’s possible.
 I urge you to watch just this part of the webinar if you can’t view all of it (jump straight to the 35th min).

 – John introduced Qualcomm’s new product Gimbal, which they describe as a social awareness platform.
-Take a look at the into video below:

 This is a hint of times to come.
 I believe we’re getting closer to having performance support agents on our mobile devices which I discussed a couple of years ago.